JoseGaldamez/Java-Connect-MySQL/README.md

 # Java Connection to MySQL

 This is a little project in Apache NetBeans with Java and the driver_mysql.
-This is part of the clase of Advanced Programming I of the Technology University of Honduras.
-With the master **Hector Conrado Lanza A**.
+This is part of the clase of Advanced Programming I of the **Technology University of Honduras (UTH)** with the master **Hector Conrado Lanza A**.

 First is important to undestand than you have to install MySQL in your computer to test the system here created.
 You can download the installer [right here.](https://dev.mysql.com/downloads/installer/) Download the version of your operating system and install it.
 > I recommend to use a software to check the structure of the DB in a graphic environment.
 You can download a software like [My SQL Workbench](https://dev.mysql.com/downloads/workbench/).
 The community version is absolutely for free.